bhawana-12-tsm/Attendance_Management_System/README.md

 ![image](https://github.com/user-attachments/assets/a2d03001-2663-472c-9e4b-e2ad9efb70af)

 The Attendance Management System is a web-based application developed using PHP and MySQL that enables schools and collages to easily track and manage student attendance.
-The aim is to develop a web-based application that simplifies the process of tracking and managing student attendance in educational institutions.
-The system seeks to automate attendance management, making it more efficient, accurate, and accessible to administrators, teachers, and students.

 # Technology Stack